daives01/daniel-ives/src/content/projects/AloneOnTheMoon.md

 1. Interactions with a 3d environment
 2. At least one animated blender model.
-3. A brief video presentation, under five minutes, outlining our creation.
+3. A brief video presentation, under five minutes, outlining the creation.

 I went a little above and beyond with this, as you can see in the [video](https://youtu.be/VxQ042pkxsU) presentation I made.
 I created a full 4km x 4km lunar terrain, bounded the player's oxygen meter, complete with realistic lighting, a time warp feature, and dynamic sound design.